NachiketBa/Generative-AI-for-RL/README.md

 ## Background

 The Mars Lander problem involves learning a control policy that adjusts a lander’s rotation and thrust to achieve a safe touchdown within a designated flat landing zone under Martian gravity (3.711 m/s²).
-In this setting, the reinforcement learning (RL) agent is represented by a neural network whose weights define a high-dimensional (1200-dimensional) parameter space including time, state variables, control inputs, and environmental disturbances such as wind.
+In this setting, the reinforcement learning (RL) agent is represented by a neural network whose weights define a  parameter space including time, state variables, control inputs, and environmental disturbances such as wind.
 Rather than explicitly modeling the underlying lander dynamics which are both partially unknown and affected by noise, this work adopts a data-driven approach that focuses on learning the distribution of observed trajectories, enabling the generation of new samples that are statistically consistent with the original data.

-- **Dataset A**: 25 policy parameter vectors from agents trained with wind
+- **Dataset A**: 25 sample trajectories from agents trained with wind
-- **Dataset B**: 1000 policy parameter vectors from agents trained without wind
+- **Dataset B**: 1000 sample trajectories from agents trained without wind

 The imbalance between the two domains is intentional; the MI-VAE is specifically designed to handle the case where one domain has far fewer samples.